NarvalNudiste/BNM-bachelor-project/README.md

 ### Abstract

-*This school project, in collaboration with Bienne's Nouveau Musée, aims to develop a small educational VR activity oriented towards childrens and young visitors.
+*This school project, in collaboration with Bienne's Nouveau Musée, aims to develop a small educational serious game in virtual reality oriented towards childrens and young visitors.
-As the exhibition will feature original work from an invited painter representing a palaeolithic life scene, visitors will be able to inspect and interact with virtual objects from this era which would be way too fragile to manipulate in real life.
+As the exhibition will feature original work from an invited painter representing a palaeolithic life scene, visitors will be able to interact with a virtual representation of objects from this era which would be way too fragile to manipulate in real life and replace them in a painting.
 The intent is to educate players on said objects with an entertaining experience.*